ExCALIBUR-SysGenX/pdesoft/index.md

 * model order reduction
 * meshing tools
 * data visualisation
-* user interfaces to scientific softwar;
+* user interfaces to scientific software
 * any other part of the PDE toolchain

-PDESoft 2024 will be held at the [Møller Centre](/location/), Churchill College, Cambridge].
+PDESoft 2024 will be held at the [Møller Centre](/location/), Churchill College, Cambridge.

 PDESoft 2024 follows in the successful footsteps of PDESoft 2012 in Müenster, PDESoft 2014 in Heidelberg, PDESoft 2016 in Warwick and